 Thandaung Gyi is overlooked by Naw Bu Baw Prayer Mountain, which is an important religious site for the Karen Christians in the area.
 According to legend, the mountain is still haunted by the spirits of Naw Bu Maw and her husband Saw Thaw oh Khwa.

 Take a look at our YouTube video taken from the summit of Naw Bu Baw Prayer Mountain.

 There are a number of walks that can be done in the Thandaung Gyi area, including around the tea plantation; various forest trails; and a more challenging full day hike to the waterfall and hot spring at Taw Pyar Gyi.
-Local guiding is recommended and can be arranged through guest houses in Thandaung Gyi, or as part of wider Myanmar guided trip (see link at bottom of this page).
+Local guiding is recommended and can be arranged through guest houses in Thandaung Gyi, or as part of wider Myanmar guided trip (which we can facilitate by getting in touch here).

 Thandaung Gyi access and accommodation

 The road from Taungoo through Thandaung and up to Thanthaung Gyi is spectacular, as it snakes up the hills for two and a half hours through dense forest.
 Access to Thandaung Gyi is free, but visitors should carry a copy of their passport to give to police at a checkpoint a few kilometres outside the town.
 Thandaung Gyi can be reached by car or motorbike from Taungoo (US$60 for a car for the day).